A pregnant woman doing cocaine can be damaging to both the mother and the unborn baby.

 - Community reinforcement

-You can access all these therapies and more at Gratitude Lodge rehabs located in Newport Beach, Long Beach, and San Diego.
+At Gratitude Lodge, we offer these interventions and more at our premier rehabs located in Newport Beach, Long Beach, and San Diego, CA.

 - Individual counseling